dfki-ric-underactuated-lab/skidy/README.md

                   [ 0, 0,I1]])
     ```

-    Note that you have to import the function using `from kinematics_generator import symbolic_inertia_matrix`.
+    Note that you have to import the function using `from skidy import symbolic_inertia_matrix`.

 ---